-This will make the baby around 5-6 months old at the wedding, and she’s asking whether it’s possible to have a baby, organise a wedding and get back into shape (oh, and pay for everything!).
+This will make the baby around 5-6 months old at the wedding, and she’s asking whether it’s possible to have a baby, organize a wedding and get back into shape (oh, and pay for everything!).

 - An anonymous bride said she'd wished that she'd incorporated baby into the wedding a bit more.
 Her baby was very spilly so it was difficult for her to hold baby in her dress though.

 A major point that came up in most pieces of advice was the dress.
-You won't know for sure how breastfeeding will go, till after the baby arrives (if you are planning to try, that is - no judgement here if you want to bottle feed).
-But it does leave a little uncertainty about what you’re going to wear and how you’ll manage on your day.
+You won't know for sure how breastfeeding will go, till after the baby arrives (if you are planning to try, that is - no judgment here if you want to bottle feed).

-- If you’re breastfeeding (and you may not know for sure till baby arrives how that’ll go) then that can make things a little tricky dress-wise!
-If possible, express milk in the lead up to the day, and try alternating a breast feed with a bottle feed so you’re not trying to get in and out of your dress every 3 hours (i.e. if on a 3 hour routine, if you breast feed at 2.00pm before you head to the ceremony, then bottle feed (formula or expressed milk) about 5.00pm, the next breastfeed would be at 8.00pm, so you’ve made it most the wedding without having to shrug out of your dress).
+Bride Holly shared that: “the hardest thing was finding a wedding dress” – to get it on time, it had to be ordered 4 months out, so she had to try dresses on while baby was only 6 weeks old.
+If you’re breastfeeding (and you may not know for sure till baby arrives how that’ll go) then that can make things a little tricky dress-wise!
+If possible, express milk in the lead up to the day, and try alternating a breastfeed with a bottle feed so you’re not trying to get in and out of your dress every 3 hours (i.e. if on a 3-hour routine, if you breastfeed at 2.00 pm before you head to the ceremony, then bottle feed (formula or expressed milk) about 5.00 pm, the next breastfeed would be at 8.00 pm, so you’ve made it most the wedding without having to shrug out of your dress).

-An anonymous contributed shared that her three month old baby was really spilly, so she wasn’t able to hold her while wearing her wedding dress.
+An anonymous bride contributed shared that her three month old baby was really spilly, so she wasn’t able to hold her while wearing her wedding dress.
 She also said “If I could do it again, I would have postponed.
 But everyone is different, and every baby is different.
 I thought I would have time to continue the wedding planning once having her, and that was out of the window.
 So in short: I would advise organising all of the wedding prior to delivery date, and try to think of how to include this baby.
 Small and intimate wedding may be less stressful too.”

 Thinking back to that time, the pressure and stress would've been hard to manage on top of adjusting to life as a new mum.
-I don’t say this because I want you to put the wedding off or scare you off becoming a mumma – but I know how hard it was and how tough I was on myself, and I hate thinking you would have to go through something similar.
+I don’t say this because I want you to put the wedding off or scare you off becoming a Mumma – but I know how hard it was and how tough I was on myself, and I hate thinking you would have to go through something similar.

-If you decided to hold off a wedding because you'd have a young baby there, or you went ahead regardless - do you have any advice to add?
-Please leave a comment and share your experience, we’d love to hear more perspectives.
+If you decided to hold off a wedding because you'd have a young baby there, or you went ahead regardless - do you have any advice to add to being pregnant and planning a wedding?